 You’re dealing with a lot right now, and more stress is the last thing you need.
 But in order to avoid even more stress down the road, you should be aware that identity theft of those who have recently passed away is a serious issue.

 It’s a sad fact, but there are criminals out there who are looking to prey on you precisely because you are in a vulnerable situation.
 Opportunistic thieves are all too aware that the dead can't monitor their credit.
 And all too often, their grieving relatives don’t think to do it either.

 This particular form of identity theft is commonly called “ghosting,” and it can go on for months before financial institutions catch on.
-According to the IRS, fraudsters steal the identities of around 2.5 million deceased Americans every year.
-Of that number, about 32%, totaling about 2,200 cases per day, are targeted specifically because they died.
+According to the IRS, fraudsters steal the identities of around 800,000 deceased Americans every year, many of whom are targeted specifically because they died.
 Using the personal information of someone who has died, identity thieves can open credit cards, apply for loans, buy cell phones, or almost anything else you can think of.